It was scary, standing for something that in my mind could change the course of the company. But it had to be done.

 I picked privacy.

-I picked to turn on “Do Not Track” for all customers.
+I picked to add “Do Not Track” for all customers, each time they setup a new account they see it and pick what privacy they want to give to their new projects.
 I picked to be the outlier tool that does not give 1:1 personalization.
 I picked to be the most privacy oriented A/B testing tool.

 And it’s Scary.
 And exciting.
 Something that most likely puts a journey of 10 years of not picking to rest.
 We picked what we stand for.
 We picked not to take you as a customer, if you don’t stand for the same.